zaxbux/wn-backblazeb2storagedriver-plugin/README.md

 # Backblaze B2 Storage Driver

-This October CMS plugin allows you to use the Backblaze B2 cloud storage service as a filesystem on your installation.
+This Winter CMS plugin allows you to use the Backblaze B2 cloud storage service as a filesystem on your installation.

 ## Requirements